 I hate being judged, and I also hate explaining my circumstances to others.
 It’s difficult to carry the weight of the world on my shoulders, but as I always say, the only problem that I want in the future is where to spend my money. 🙂

-10. When I have no idea what I’m doing
+10. When you have no idea what you are doing